riazbk/Foshansummer/README.md

 </div>

-This is the website for my commercial client use
+This is the website built by me for my commercial client use
 # Created By Aahil-Riyaz

 ## Run Locally